 Describing his mindset as “Asian,” he applauded that the gold card allows him to develop his business at a slower pace.
 “I can create company [in Taiwan] when I’m confident enough, when there’s enough clients, [and] when I can give someone a stable job,” he explained.
 In his hometown California, most companies, like Uber, don’t make a single cent for years, and “everyone thinks that's ok.”
 However, he believes only revenue pushes his business forward.

-In Taipei Urbanism, he helps mobility companies from the US and Europe complete their proposal for transportation projects to be submitted to the government.
-He has also noticed a great interest in East and Southeast Asia from several clients.
+In Taiwan, Garcia founded Taipei Urbanism, a transportation consulting firm, where he helps mobility companies from the US and Europe complete their proposal for transportation projects to be submitted to the government.
 “I submit the work in a way that’s easy to look at for them to make a decision or get to the next step of the project,” he explained.

 Meanwhile, he now works as a volunteer in the city government of Taipei; this allows him to learn from the local community and later apply the lessons to his work.
 Also, due to the nature of the industry he works in, it’s valuable for him to be close to the government.